British literature in languages other than English: 21st century literature

 Contemporary writers in Scottish Gaelic include Aonghas MacNeacail, and Angus Peter Campbell who, besides two Scottish Gaelic poetry collections, has produced two Gaelic novels: An Oidhche Mus Do Sheol Sinn (2003) and Là a' Deanamh Sgeil Do Là (2004).
 A collection of short stories P'tites Lures Guernésiaises (in Guernésiais with parallel English translation) by various writers was published in 2006.
-In March 2006 Brian Stowell's Dunveryssyn yn Tooder-Folley (The vampire murders) was published—the first full-length novel in Manx.
-There is some production of modern literature in Irish in Northern Ireland.
-Performance poet Gearóid Mac Lochlainn exploits the creative possibilities for poetry of "creolised Irish" in Belfast speech.
+In March 2006, Brian Mac Stoyll, the author, Celticist, and activist considered almost singlehandedly responsible for launching the continuing Manx Gaelic language revival, published Dunveryssyn yn Tooder-Folley (The Vampire Murders) — the first full-length novel ever written in Manx.
+His autobiography Gaelg as Fishig: Skeeal my Vea ("Manx and Physics: The Story of my Life") was published posthumously in 2019.
+There is also a boom of modern literature being written and published in Irish language in Northern Ireland.
+According to Innti poet Louis de Paor, Belfast Irish, "a new urban dialect", of Ulster Irish, was "forged in the heat of Belfast during The Troubles".

+For example, Performance poet Gearóid Mac Lochlainn exploits the creative possibilities for poetry in the "creolised Irish" spoken in the Gaeltacht Quarter of West Belfast.
+Simultaneously, the Turas organisation in East Belfast continues to seek, with considerable success, to promote the Irish language revival among Ulster Protestants.

-The theatrical landscape has been reconfigured, moving from a single national theatre at the end of the twentieth-century to four as a result of the devolution of cultural policy.
+The theatrical landscape has been reconfigured, moving from a single London-based National Theatre at the end of the twentieth-century to four as a result of the effects of political devolution upon cultural policy.

-With the revival of Cornish there have been newer works written in the language.
+With the similar language revival of the Cornish language there have also been new literary works written and published in the language.
 The first full translation of the Bible into Cornish was published in 2011.